jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-01.md

 either in this or in any other order of the terms; for if the signs are not changed, the sum will always be the same.

+261. But it frequently happens that tlie sums represented in this manner may be considerably abridged, as is the case when two or more terms destroy each other;
+for example, if we find in the same sum the terms +a-a, or 3a-4a+a: or when two or more terms may be reduced to one, etc. Thus, in the following examples

+$$
+\begin{array}{lll}
+3a+2a=5a,&7b-3b=+4b,&-6c+10c=+4c,
+\end{array}
+$$

+Whenever two or more terms, therefore, are entirely the same with regard to letters, their sum may be abridged;
+but those cases must not be confounded with such as these,
+$$2a^2 + 3a$$, or $$2b^3 - b^4$$. which admit of no abridgment.

 #### References